 These are the guidelines I operate under as a supervisor.
-I expect students to familiarize themselves with, and approve, these before signing a supervision contract.
+I expect students to familiarise themselves with, and approve, these before signing a supervision contract.

 General FAQ For Students

-I am an undergraduate student taking one of your classes, what is the best way to get in contact with you?
+I am an undergraduate or graduate student taking one of your classes, what is the best way to get in contact with you?